AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 John.
-	Oh Fan, Fan, if we were at Wapping again, mending of shoes, in our little two pair of stairs room backwards---with the bed just turn'd up in one cornerÊ[375]Ê of the room.
+	Oh Fan, Fan, if we were at Wapping again, mending of shoes, in our little two pair of stairs room backwards---with the bed just turn'd up in one cornerC
+[375]C
+ of the room.

 Fan.
-	My Johnny and I sitting so comfortable together at breakfast, where we had pawn'd your waistcoat to get one, with one child crying on my knee, and one on yours; my poor old mother 	shaking with the ague, in one corner of the room---the many happyÊ mornings Johnny that we have got up together shaking with the cold---No balloon to vex us.
+	My Johnny and I sitting so comfortable together at breakfast, where we had pawn'd your waistcoat to get one, with one child crying on my knee, and one on yours; my poor old mother 	shaking with the ague, in one corner of the room---the many happyC mornings Johnny that we have got up together shaking with the cold---No balloon to vex us.

 John.